biosails/pheniqs/docs/glossary.md

 : Read group identifier.
 The value must be consistent with the ID property of an [@RG](#rg_header_tag) header tag.

 <a name="bc_auxiliary_tag" />BC auxiliary tag
-: Raw uncorrected multiplex barcode sequence with any quality scores stored in the [QT](#qt_auxiliary_tag) tag.
+: Raw uncorrected sample barcode sequence with any quality scores stored in the [QT](#qt_auxiliary_tag) tag.
 The BC tag should match the QT tag in length.
-In the case of multiple multiplex barcode segments, all segments are concatenated with a hyphen (‘-’) separator, following the sequence alignment map format specification [recommendation](https://samtools.github.io/hts-specs/SAMv1.pdf).
+In the case of multiple sample barcode segments, all segments are concatenated with a hyphen (‘-’) separator, following the sequence alignment map format specification [recommendation](https://samtools.github.io/hts-specs/SAMv1.pdf).

 <a name="qt_auxiliary_tag" />QT auxiliary tag
 : [Phred](#sanger_format) quality of the sample barcode sequence in the [BC](#bc_auxiliary_tag) tag.
 Phred score is + 33 encoded.
-In the case of multiple multiplex barcode segments, all segments are concatenated with a space (‘ ’) separator, following the sequence alignment map format specification [recommendation](https://samtools.github.io/hts-specs/SAMv1.pdf).
+In the case of multiple sample barcode segments, all segments are concatenated with a space (‘ ’) separator, following the sequence alignment map format specification [recommendation](https://samtools.github.io/hts-specs/SAMv1.pdf).

 <a name="xb_auxiliary_tag" />XB auxiliary tag
-: The probability that the decoding of the multiplexing barcode stored in [BC](#bc_auxiliary_tag) tag was incorrect.
+: The probability that the decoding of the sample barcode stored in [BC](#bc_auxiliary_tag) tag was incorrect.

 <a name="rx_auxiliary_tag" />RX auxiliary tag
 : Sequence bases from the [unique molecular identifier](#molecular_barcode) with any quality scores stored in the [QX](#qx_auxiliary_tag) tag.
 The RX tag should match the QX tag in length.
 These could be either corrected or uncorrected.
 Unlike [MI](#mi_auxiliary_tag) tag, the value may be non-unique in the file.
 In the case of multiple molecular barcode segments, all segments are concatenated with a hyphen (‘-’) separator, following the sequence alignment map format specification [recommendation](https://samtools.github.io/hts-specs/SAMv1.pdf).
 If the bases represent corrected bases, the original sequence can be stored in [OX](#ox_auxiliary_tag) tag.